 So, what exactly is going on to produce the ever-present rash-like effect?
 “Keratosis pilaris is a genetic condition where the hair follicles produce a cone of keratin,” explains Lily Talakoub, M.D., a board-certified dermatologist at the McClean Dermatology and Skincare Center in Virginia.
 Essentially, the cone is like a tiny plug of dead skin cells jamming up the hair follicle, often causing it to appear mildly red and inflamed and feel slightly rough or prickly to the touch.
 (KP bumps can also appear flesh colored, white, pinkish purple or brownish black, according to the American Academy of Dermatology (AAD).

-The bottom line: there is no miracle cure for keratosis pilaris
+The bottom line: There is no miracle cure for keratosis pilaris

 I wondered if it might be stress-related, since stress can do a number on your skin, but Talakoub says, that’s not the case with KP — no amount of meditating or avoiding inflammatory foods in your diet will help calm the mild inflammation.
 KP is genetic, meaning there is unfortunately nothing you can do to prevent it.
 Most people start to notice the bumps in childhood or once they hit their teens (thanks to the hormonal rollercoaster of puberty).
 That being said, “because it’s an indication of sensitive or dry skin, it will often be found in the same patients who have eczema,” says Shari Marchbein, M.D., a board-certified dermatologist in New York.

-The bottom line: there is no miracle cure for keratosis pilaris, Talakoub says.
+The bottom line: There is no miracle cure for keratosis pilaris, Talakoub says.
 But the good news is that it is a pretty mild condition — for some people it even goes away on its own (or gets noticeably better as you age), according to a Mayo Clinic study.

 How to Smooth Things Over

-A lot of people aren’t bothered by KP (truth be told, I notice mine less and less the older I get).
+A lot of people are not bothered by KP (truth be told, I notice mine less and less the older I get).
 But if you do want to do something about your “chicken skin” — and there is no shame in that — there are a few topical options that can help contain it, Talakoub says.

 Step 1: Exfoliate